petertadrous/data-science-portfolio/tmp/index.md

 ## About Me

-I have a background in computer science, and statistics and have been working as a data scientist for the past 2 years.
-My expertise includes natural language processing, machine learning and statistical analysis, and anomaly detection.
+I have a background in computer science and statistics, and have been working as a data scientist for the past 2 years.
+My expertise includes natural language processing, machine learning, statistical analysis, and anomaly detection.

 Find out more about me on the [About](about.md) page.

 ## Projects

-Here's a glimpse of some of the projects I've worked on.
+Here's a glimpse of some of my projects.
 For a detailed overview, please visit my [Projects](projects.md) page.

 1. [**NLP Analysis of Medical Questions**](https://github.com/petertadrous/medical-questions-processing): An NLP Analysis of 23,000+ patient medical questions from 12 NIH websites.
 2. [**Bayesian Dropout Layer in FairFace Network**](https://github.com/petertadrous/cus754-capstone): Improving Facial Recognition Performance of Race, Age, and Gender Classification Using Bayesian Dropout on FairFace Model.